 Successful candidates may add the title Fellow of the European Board of Ophthalmology (FEBO) after his or her name.

-Immediately following the Award Ceremony, the candidates who pass the EBOD examination and already hold a valid certificate of Specialist in Ophthalmology in any country of the European Union, Norway, or Switzerland will be presented with their new European Board of Ophthalmology Diplomas, signed by the President and all Vice-Presidents of the Board.
+Due to restrictions in 2021, all candidate diplomas & certificates will be sent to the Country National Delegate.
+Candidates will need to contact their National Delegate to arrange receipt of the diploma/certificate.
+Candidates who pass the EBOD examination and already hold a valid certificate of Specialist in Ophthalmology in any country of the European Union, Norway, or Switzerland will be presented with their new European Board of Ophthalmology Diplomas, signed by the President and all Vice-Presidents of the Board.

 The candidates who are still residents will be presented with a Certificate, while the Diploma will remain in the care of their National Delegate until the Candidate has provided a certified copy of a document confirming national registration as a Specialist.